theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-3/index.md

     - term: "Hadith Qudsi"
       def: "‘Sacred Sayings’ — statements in which God speaks directly, revealing intimate mystical truths beyond the Qur’anic text."

+# 📚 References
 references:
   title: "Sources & Study Path"
-  intro: "Advanced readings on fanāʾ (ego-annihilation), baqāʾ (eternal abiding), and the perfected human in Sufi metaphysics."
+  intro: "Advanced sources on fanāʾ (ego-annihilation), baqāʾ (eternal abiding), and the Perfected Human — where separation ends and Divine creativity begins."

   readings:
-    - title: "The Bezels of Wisdom (Fuṣūṣ al-Ḥikam) — Ibn ʿArabī"
+    - title: "Fuṣūṣ al-Ḥikam (The Bezels of Wisdom) — Muḥyī al-Dīn Ibn ʿArabī"
-      desc: "The masterwork on Divine Names, the Perfected Human (al-insān al-kāmil), and the mystery of union and subsistence."
+      desc: "Ibn ʿArabī’s summation of prophetic wisdom — revealing the mystery of annihilation, subsistence, and the Perfected Human (al-insān al-kāmil)."
-    - title: "The Masnavi-ye Maʿnavi — Jalāl al-Dīn Rūmī"
+    - title: "Al-Futūḥāt al-Makkiyya (The Meccan Revelations) — Ibn ʿArabī"
-      desc: "Verses on fanāʾ and baqāʾ, the moth and flame, and the ever-renewing dance of Love."
+      desc: "Expansive vision of the soul’s dissolution and abiding in God — including the ‘Unlimited Mercy’ discourses on ceaseless divine renewal."
-    - title: "The Tawāsīn — al-Ḥusayn ibn Manṣūr al-Hallāj"
+    - title: "Tawāsīn — al-Ḥusayn ibn Manṣūr al-Hallāj"
-      desc: "Mystical prose-poems revealing the inner meaning of 'I am the Truth' and the soul’s dissolution in God."
+      desc: "Mystical prose-poems proclaiming the secret of unity: ‘I am the Truth.’
+The flame that consumed the lover became his testimony."
-    - title: "The Sufi Path of Knowledge — William C. Chittick"
+    - title: "Masnavī-ye Maʿnavī — Jalāl al-Dīn Rūmī"
-      desc: "A clear exposition of Ibn ʿArabī’s teachings on annihilation, abiding, and Divine Self-disclosure."
+      desc: "Books V–VI unveil the moth-and-flame imagery of fanāʾ and baqāʾ — love’s endless dying into divine life."
-    - title: "The Unlimited Mercy — Ibn ʿArabī (Selections from al-Futūḥāt al-Makkiyya)"
+    - title: "Kitāb al-Isfār (Journey to the Lord of Power) — Ibn ʿArabī"
-      desc: "On the eternal renewal of creation and God’s infinite Self-manifestation in each moment of Being."
+      desc: "A concise manual mapping the soul’s ascent beyond self into abiding illumination."
+    - title: "Hadith Qudsi — ‘I was a hidden treasure…’"
+      desc: "Core mystical saying expressing creation as God’s desire to be known — the root of Sufi cosmology of revelation and return."

   scholarly:
     - author: "Annemarie Schimmel"
       year: "1975"